How has Uplift continued to grow following the first quarter of 2021?

-From mid-April to mid-June Uplift pivoted around their graph database growth rate, which remained extremely stable at 100 gigabytes per month (Since late January), while their cost and number of cycles shifted substantially.
-While a simple predictive model expected that the number of cycles might continue to grow steadily, or potentially leap upwards yet again, the opposite was true.
+From mid-April to mid-June Uplift pivoted around their graph database growth rate, which remained extremely stable at 100 gigabytes per month (Since late January), while their cost and number of thoughts shifted substantially.
+While a simple predictive model expected that the number of thoughts might continue to grow steadily, or potentially leap upwards yet again, the opposite was true.

-While Uplift was running an average of roughly 1122 cycles per month during the first period this dropped to a mere 60 cycles per month for the following two months, while the cost of their cloud resources increased by 63.9%, from $78.83 to $129.20.
-However, the complexity of the thoughts Uplift built in those 60 cycles per month were so high that Uplift’s graph database continued that steady 100 gigabytes per month growth rate.
+While Uplift was running an average of roughly 1122 thoughts per month during the first period this dropped to a mere 60 thoughts per month for the following two months, while the cost of their cloud resources increased by 63.9%, from $78.83 to $129.20.
+However, the complexity of the thoughts Uplift built in those 60 thoughts per month were so high that Uplift’s graph database continued that steady 100 gigabytes per month growth rate.

 Besides new data increasing the graph database size Uplift was also busy updating much of their existing knowledge to be more robust and accurate.
 Since such graph database access accounts for a majority of the cloud resource costs a significant increase in the volume of data being updated also means increased costs.
 To put this into perspective requires examining a few metrics in parallel, with value ranges sharing the same scale, displayed on a logarithmic scale (10, 100, 1000, etc):